-Why Should I Apply for the DRS?
+Why Should I Apply for the Debt Repayment Scheme?

 The DRS prevents unsecured creditors from proceeding with any legal action against the debtor unless given permission by the court.
 Unsecured creditors are creditors who have no claim or security, over a debtor’s property or goods, for their financing.

 By working out a suitable repayment schedule with the assistance of the OA, the debtor then repays his debts owed to these unsecured creditors over a fixed period of time.

 How Do I Apply for the Debt Repayment Scheme?

 In order to apply for the DRS, you are first required to file a bankruptcy application with the court.
 Or, if your creditors have already taken out bankruptcy proceedings against you, the court will refer you to the Insolvency Office for the OA to assess your eligibility to enter the DRS.

 What is the Eligibility Criteria for the Debt Repayment Scheme?

 - Your total debts do not exceed S$150,000

 - You are gainfully employed and earn a regular income